den-materials/php-wordpress/README.md

 **Posts** are NOT full pages - they are 'components' that can be inserted into pages - either as a whole, or as a list.
 There is a `single.php` file that acts as a default wrapper for any posts that is visited by itself, and don't allow you to insert custom page-specific HTML.
 As a result, posts are good for recurring content that has a distinct pattern and design to it.
 The list of most recent posts is easy to call into pages dynamically, so that no dev work is needed to update the site.

 **Pages** are essentially blank HTML files that will act as a single HTML page.
-They're good for unique content-rich pages that might differ visually from one another.
+They're good for unique, content-rich pages that might differ visually from one another.
 However, they take a bit more skill to update and assign to the menu.

 ## Themes